dvlcbm-OnIG/dvlcbm-OnIG/README.md

   </a>
 </p>

-I’m a first year IT student who enjoys building things and breaking them just to understand how they work.
-I focus on frontend development using HTML, CSS, and JavaScript, while strengthening my problem solving skills with C++ and Python.
+I’m a first year IT student who enjoys coding, specifically in web development.
+I am eager to grow in tech by learning something new every day, teaching myself how to build things and solve problems.
+I learn programming for the love of the game.
+I dream.
+I question.
+I figure out.
+I build.

 # 💻 Tech Stack:
    <p>